aframevr/aframe-site/src/_posts/awoa-15.md

     - author: github|ngokevin
       action: worked around
-      description: "a weird error where `parentNode` was becoming `null` on entity callbacks.""
+      description: "a weird error where `parentNode` was becoming `null` on entity callbacks."
       github: "#1483"

   media: